Welcome Back, Gustavo (and Geoff)

 He's got 100%.

-All of my grocery stores are different, my coffee shops are different, my restaurants are different.
+All of my grocery stores are different.
+My coffee shops are different.

 And I don't feel,